84em/84em-file-integrity-checker/README.md

 ## Contributing

-While this is proprietary software, we welcome feedback and suggestions.
-Please submit issues through the appropriate channels.
+We welcome contributions!
+Please feel free to submit pull requests, report bugs, and suggest features through the GitHub repository.

 ---